 MARSHALLING / CLERK OF COURSE

 The marshalling and lap scoring areas are OUT OF BOUNDS to all spectators, pit crew and contestants, with no exceptions.
-ANY queries / nasty wrangles about lap scoring are to be made to the Information point.
+ANY queries / nasty wrangles about lap scoring are to be made to the race control.
 Likewise, all protests are to be lodged with the same Clerk of the Course within 30 minutes of the race results being put up in the marquee which will be just after the presentation after this time results will become final.
 Do not approach any other race official / volunteer with complaints or protests, as they legally can’t help you.
 The Clerk of the Course’s decision is final; no correspondence will be entered into.

 RIDING ON SITE